Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Pairwise Accuracy

 \section{Pairwise Accuracy}

 To further illustrate the accuracy of HPS v2, we evaluate its agreement with human choices between all pairs of generative models in test split.
-As shown in Tab.~\ref{tab:pairwise eval}, the predictions of our model align closely with human choices.
+As shown in Tab.~\ref{tab:pairwise eval}, the predictions of our model align closely with human choices between most models.
+We also show the chrominance and luminance distribution of each model in HPD v2 test split in Fig.~\ref{fig:chrominance} as a reference.